rourei/spring_data_jpa_examples_wjax/README.md

 Company Database
 ================

-This project contains a very simple company database, containing of Companies, Employees and Offices.
+This project contains a very simple company database, consisting of Companies, Employees and Offices.
 It is used to illustrate basic approaches of data retrieval with Spring Boot and JPA.